Please find some information below that may be helpful to manage your symptoms. If you need further advice please complete the self-referral form.

 Coccydynia

-Coccydynia or tailbone pain is pain experienced on the sitting bone, specially when sitting.
-This can appear during pregnancy or in the early post-natal period due to the changes happening to your body.
+Coccydynia (tailbone pain) is pain experienced in and around the sitting bone, especially when sitting.
+This can appear during pregnancy or after birth.

 Use the links below for advice about coccydynia or tailbone pain: